lancewilhelm/lancewilhelm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an experienced team and laboratory leader with a demonstrated history of working in the Department of Defense (DoD) research industry.
 I am enthralled by the state-of-the-art Machine Learning (ML) and Deep Learning (DL) research and development.
-My diverse academic and professional experiences have allowed me to explore various fields and ultimately led me to my passion for ML/DL.
+My diverse academic and professional experiences have allowed me to explore various fields and ultimately led to my passion for ML/DL.

 #### Education